uber/h3/website/docs/core-library/h3ToGeoBoundaryDesc.md

+---
+id: h3ToGeoBoundaryDesc
+title: Generate the cell boundary in latitude/longitude coordinates of an H3Index cell
-# Generate the cell boundary in latitude/longitude coordinates of an H3Index cell
+sidebar_label: Generate the cell boundary in latitude/longitude coordinates of an H3Index cell
+slug: /core-library/h3ToGeoBoundaryDesc
+---

 This operation is performed by function `h3ToGeoBoundary`.
 See the comments in the function source code for more detail.